National Liberation Front (Algeria): Multi-party era

 It was not until 1988 that massive demonstrations and riots jolted the country towards major political reform.
 The riots led to the constitution being amended to allow a multi-party system.
-The first multi-party elections were the 1990 local elections, which saw the FLN heavily defeated by the Islamist Islamic Salvation Front (ISF), which won control of over half the local councils; the FLN received just over a quarter of the vote, retaining control of a similar number of councils.
-Parliamentary elections the following year saw the ISF win a landslide victory, taking 188 of the 231 seats, whilst the FLN won only 15, finishing in third place behind the Socialist Forces Front.
-However, this was followed shortly afterwards by a military coup d'état against the weakened FLN government, sparking the Algerian Civil War.
+The first multi-party elections were the 1990 local elections, which saw the FLN heavily defeated by the Islamist Islamic Salvation Front (ISF), which won control of more than half the local councils; the FLN received just over a quarter of the vote, retaining control of a similar number of councils.
+The first round of the parliamentary elections the following year saw the ISF win 188 of the 231 seats, whilst the FLN won only 16, placing third behind the Socialist Forces Front.
+However, shortly afterwards, due to fears of the ISF forming an Islamic state, a military coup d'état cancelled the election process and forced president Bendjedid to resign, sparking the Algerian Civil War.

 Algeria was under direct military rule for several years, during which the party remained in opposition to the government during the first part of the war, notably in 1995 signing the Sant'Egidio Platform, which was highly critical of the military establishment.
 After internal power struggles and a leadership change, it returned to supporting the presidency.
 After formal democracy was restored, the FLN initially failed to regain its prominent position; in the 1997 parliamentary elections it emerged as the third-largest party, receiving 14% of the vote and winning 69 of the 231 seats.
 However, it won a landslide victory in the 2002 elections, winning 199 of the 389 seats.

 The party nominated Ali Benflis as its candidate for the 2004 presidential elections.
 He finished as runner-up to the incumbent Abdelaziz Bouteflika, but received only 6.4% of the vote.
-In 2005 FLN formed the Presidential Alliance with the National Rally for Democracy (RND) and the Movement of Society for Peace (MSP).
+In 2005, the FLN formed the Presidential Alliance with the National Rally for Democracy (RND) and the Movement of Society for Peace (MSP).

 The 2007 parliamentary elections saw the FLN reduced to 163 seats, although the FLN's Abdelaziz Belkhadem remained Prime Minister.
 Bouteflika was the party's candidate in the 2009 presidential elections, which he won with 90% of the vote.